-It’s 3 pm and Cesar Chavez Library in Salinas is filling up with kids.
+It’s 2:30 pm and Cesar Chavez Library in Salinas is filling up with kids.
 Graciela Flores taps them on the head—“40, 41, 42”—as they sign in to the homework center.
-Over the next two hours, about 75 Salinas schoolchildren will come to the library to work—with help from some exceptional tutors.
+Over the next two hours, about 60 Salinas schoolchildren will come to the library to work—with help from some exceptional tutors.

-Marissa couldn’t stay away even after leaving for college; she’d help out whenever she came back for a break.
-After graduating last spring, she became part of Purnell Vallecillo’s team of 22 tutors, each working up to 25 hours a week.
+Tutor Marissa Flores couldn’t stay away from the library even after leaving for college; she’d help out whenever she came back for a break.
+When she graduated, she became part of the library’s team of 22 tutors, each working up to 25 hours a week.

 “I see myself in every kid that comes here,” Marissa says.
 “I know the struggle of being in a household where your parents don’t speak English.
 When I was growing up I got a lot of help.
 If I don’t come back and do my part, who will?”

 She points across the room, where Maria Castro, a 7th-grader with a dark ponytail, is helping a boy with spelling.
-A few years ago, Marissa helped Maria with her 1st-grade homework; now she helps her learn the skills and patience needed to be a good tutor.
+A few years ago, Marissa helped Maria with her first-grade homework; now she helps her learn the skills and patience needed to be a good tutor.

 “She gets flustered when kids don’t listen,” Marissa says.
-“She’ll say: “Marissa, I don’t know how you dealt with us all those years; why did you keep coming?’
+“She’ll say: ‘Marissa, I don’t know how you dealt with us all those years; why did you keep coming?’
 And I say, ‘You’ll find out soon enough.’
 She’s learning to be patient.”

 “When I was small, I had no one to teach me math or help me,” Mariana says.
 “I love what I do here, it’s more than just a job.”